In Diaspora: Korean Artists in 1970s New York

 Myong Hi Kim (b.
 1949)

-Using oil pastel and chalk on these found blackboards, Kim allows figures and forms to emerge from deep black surfaces like apparitions.
-Often recalling children who once studied in the schoolhouse, these images evoke suspended time, where past and present coexist.
-The materiality of the chalkboard reinforces this temporal instability, situating the work within a negotiation between disappearance and return.
+Using oil pastel and chalk on found blackboards, Kim creates evocative images in which figures and forms emerge from deep black surfaces like apparitions.
+Often recalling children who once occupied the schoolhouse, these works evoke a suspended sense of time where past and present coexist.
+The physical presence of the chalkboard reinforces themes of disappearance, return, and the persistence of memory.

-Through contrasts of light and shadow, Kim constructs compositions that merge memory and myth, personal experience and collective history.
-Her landscapes and figures occupy a suspended space where past and present continually intersect.
-While the works acknowledge displacement and historical trauma, they also register resilience.
-Ultimately, Kim’s practice suggests that dislocation does not preclude the possibility of renewal or reimagined continuity.
+Through dramatic contrasts of light and shadow, Kim constructs compositions that merge personal experience with collective history.
+Her landscapes and figures inhabit spaces where memory, myth, and lived experience intersect.
+While her work acknowledges historical trauma and displacement, it also emphasizes resilience and renewal.
+Ultimately, Kim’s art suggests that dislocation does not preclude continuity and that history remains open to reinterpretation.

 Myong Hi Kim, Dongja with Peach, 2007, Oil pastel on chalkboard, 90 x 60 inches